 This means the customer should be billed $50 for the services used in a partial month instead of the full amount ($100).

-Proration and CPQ (Configure-Price-Quote) and Billing
+Proration in CPQ (Configure-Price-Quote) and Billing

 When generating quotes and invoices, CPQ systems automatically calculate the proration factor for each customer based on the billing cycle.
 This helps streamline billing operations and ensures customers are billed fairly for the goods and services they use.